-My name is Patrick Berger and I'm the editor of PXP.
+My name is Patrick Berger and I'm the Editor of PXP, a project of tdf.

 I want to introduce you to PXP, a resource for all young theatregoers (and hopefully that includes your students).

-1) to remove all the perceived and actual barriers to theatergoing for young people, and
+1) to help remove all the perceived and actual barriers to theatergoing for young people, and

 2) build a community of young people interested in theatre as both audience members and artists.

-- POST - young audience members reflect on and narrate their theatergoing experience.
+- POSTs - where young audience members reflect on and narrate their theatergoing experience.

-- LIFESTYLE - PXP's staff writers share theatergoing expectations and helpful hints.
+- FAQs - PXP's staff writers share theatergoing expectations and helpful hints.

 - OPPORTUNITIES - PXP lists programs, internships, classes and more that are available to young people interested in getting more into theater.

-- Your students are always invited to reflect on their experiences and submit a POST for publication.
+- Your students can submit a POST for publication.
 If you are wondering the guidelines for a POST, check out this page.
-Or check out our informative animation:
+We have a helpful animation there.

 - This one is important - If you and your students are working on a production or will be, we would LOVE to have one of your students reflect on that creative process.
 Also, we would love to send a writer to experience that work and write about it.
 But first, we have to know about it.
 Email us at firstname.lastname@example.org to let us know.